The Surprising Benefits of Detraining: Taking A Two Week Break From Exercise

 While muscle strength and power output decreased, reduced training volume did not affect submaximal endurance performance.

-The level you’re at as an athlete has an impact here; more highly trained athletes are less likely to experience substantial glycolytic enzyme loss during detraining (this can reduce muscle endurance), while untrained participants are more at risk.
+The level you’re at as an athlete affects this: more highly trained athletes are less likely to experience substantial glycolytic enzyme loss during detraining (which can reduce muscle endurance), whereas untrained participants are at greater risk.

 The same study found that while body mass increased after a period of detraining, body fat percentage was unaffected.
 This suggests that a 2-week recovery period has beneficial effects of hypertrophy on lean mass, muscle size, and muscle fiber development in endurance athletes.